hci-lab-um/heuristics-for-test-tool-design/How-To/Navigate-idea-t/choosingtool.md

 The [LUMAS and CATWOE frameworks](../Activities/catwoe-lumas-overview.md) are used with soft systems thinking to model how people might react to a transformation.

 They help you focus on understanding the different stakeholders for a change (and introducing a new tool is a change), their different viewpoints, who will benefit and who will be disadvantaged by the change.
+TBD add brief description to save people clicking on

 </details>